justinmahar/SublimeCSAutocompletePlus/README.md

 ### Goto Definition

 Goto Definition is useful for finding where a class, function, or variable was defined or declared.
 Again, searching is performed from the current view and branches out to other files if nothing is found.
-You can quickly jump between classes and zoom to functions--even ones defined in other files--with ease.
+With this, you can quickly jump between classes and zoom to functions&mdash;even ones defined in other files&mdash;with ease.

 * Supports classes, functions and variable assignment.
 * Searches backwards from selected token for assignment.